biasedbit/BBHTTP/README.md

 The project also includes comprehensive class-level documentation.
 If you happen to have [appledoc](https://github.com/tomaz/appledoc) installed, just run the `generate` script on the `Docs` folder and it'll create html documentation for you under `Docs/html`.

-## Credits
+## Acknowledgements

 * Daniel Stenberg and everyone else involved in making cURL and libcurl
+* Nick Zitzmann for the Secure Transport TLS/SSL curl plugin
-* Ben Copsey for the fantastic ASIHTTPRequest, which has been my HTTP workhorse on iOS since day 0
+* Ben Copsey for ASIHTTPRequest, which has been my HTTP workhorse on iOS since day 0

 ## License

 Hotpotato is licensed under the Apache Software License version 2.0

+## Get in touch

+I'm on twitter as [@biasedbit](https://twitter.com/biasedbit).
+I also [write](http://biasedbit.com/) every now and then.